jcsteh/osara/readme.md

   A backup of your existing key map will be made in Reaper's KeyMaps folder.
 4. The installer leaves a terminal window open.
  It can be closed with Command+Q.
-5. Press command+e to eject the disk image.
+5. Press Command+E to eject the disk image.

 ### Key Map
 Even if you chose not to replace your existing key map with the OSARA key map, the OSARA key map will be copied into your REAPER "KeyMaps" folder so you can import it manually from the Actions dialog later if you wish.